westonnelson/docs-1/packages/website/docs/eip712-signed-typed-data.md

 ---
-title: EIP712 Typed Data
+title: EIP712 Signed-Typed Data
-sidebar_label: Off-Chain Signatures
+sidebar_label: EIP712 Signed-Typed Data
 ---

-The Delegatable framework uses the EIP712 signed-typed data.
+The Delegatable framework uses the EIP712 signed-typed data specification for signing Delegations and Invocations.

-Signed-typed data is used when Wallets want to add human-readable and machine-verifiable data structures to a decentralized application experiences.
-Users can more easily understand what they're signing (and the side-effects) while developers can still easily process the data on-chain.
+EIP712 core benefits are human-readable and machine-verifiable data structures.
+In other words, Users can more easily understand what they're signing (and the side-effects) and we can still process the signature on-chain, for minimal additional gas-costs.

 If you are not familiar with the EIP712 specification it's recommended to review the following resources: